sarveshborkar/short-story-assignment/README.md

 # **The Dual Nature of Large Language Models: Helpers or Misleading Assistants**

-This repository contains resources and materials related to an assignment based on the study *"Large Language Models as Misleading Assistants in Conversation"* by Betty Li Hou et al. The analysis, visualizations, and conclusions in this assignment aim to build upon the insights provided in the research paper.
+This repository contains resources and materials related to an assignment based on the study *"Large Language Models as Misleading Assistants in Conversation"*.
+The analysis, visualizations, and conclusions in this assignment aim to build upon the insights provided in the research paper.

 ## **Resources**